 5 Click competitor name to see calculations.

-The data reveals several notable trends concerning share price, book value per share (BVPS), and the price-to-book value (P/BV) ratio over the examined periods.
+The analysis of the quarterly financial data reveals several notable trends in the share price, book value per share (BVPS), and price-to-book value (P/BV) ratio over the observed periods.